frankymelero/frankymelero/README.md

 ## About me

-🚀 Passionate Full-Stack Developer Seeking Next Challenge 🚀

-I'm a full-stack developer with 3+ years of hands-on coding.
+🚀I'm a full-stack developer with 4+ years of hands-on coding.🚀

 🔥 My Approach:

-- Expanding skills in TDD, clean code and design patterns.
+- Expanding skills in Data mining, data scrapping and web crawling.

-🔍 SEO Enthusiast:

-- Successfully own and manage a website with thousands of strategically positioned keywords.
-- Harnessing SEO insights to optimize web development projects for greater visibility.

 👯 Collaboration Ready:
 - Open to collaborating on JS based back-end, front-end integration, and feature development.

 📫 Connect with Me:
 - Find me on LinkedIn to explore opportunities.

-⚡ More Than Code:
-- Musician with 2 LPs and 2 EPs, bringing creativity to coding.

 Let's chat and explore how I can contribute to your team!